geoadmin/service-wmts/README.md

 ### S3 2nd level caching

 Because some tiles are very slow to generates; up to 30 seconds, those ones are also cached into a 2nd level cache on S3.
+Tiles are saved on S3 based on the BOD configuration; `s3_resolution_max`.
 This cache is more deterministic as any other CDN cache (e.g. CloudFront cache).